 6. The Adventures of Priscilla, Queen of the Desert (1994)

-Stephen Elliot’s delectable road movie follows a transsexual and two drag queens who travel across Australia, performing cabaret and entertaining various kinds of people throughout the journey.
+Stephen Elliot’s delectable road movie follows a transgender woman and two drag queens who travel across Australia, performing cabaret and entertaining various kinds of people throughout the journey.
 The film was noted for introducing LGBT themes to a wide, mainstream audience and was one of the first movies that accurately took on the subject.
-The film has aged incredibly well and the humor still hits brilliantly while the subtle melodrama makes for a very satisfying viewing experience.
-Terrence Stamp is brilliant in the role of a transgender woman and his performance defines the tone and atmosphere of the film.
+The film has aged incredibly well, and the humor still hits brilliantly, while the subtle melodrama makes for a very satisfying viewing experience.
+Terrence Stamp is brilliant in the role of a transgender woman, and his performance defines the tone and atmosphere of the film.

 Read More: Best Greek Movies Ever